HangfireIO/Hangfire.Build/README.md

 Installation
 -------------

-This project is being distributed as a NuGet package, so open your Package Manager Console window and execute the following command.
+This project is being distributed as a solution-level NuGet package, so open your Package Manager Console window and execute the following command.

 ```
 PM> Install-Package Hangfire.Build